JawshuaW/psg-gun-catalogue-vorp-Fixed-/README.md

 ## 🛠️ Installation

+## 🛠️ Installation

 1. Download or clone this repo.
 2. Drop the folder into your RedM server's `resources` directory.
+3. Rename the folder to `psg-gun-catalogue-vorp`.
-3. Add the following to your `server.cfg`:
+4. Add the following to your `server.cfg`:
    ```cfg
    ensure psg-gun-catalogue-vorp
    ```
-4. Launch your server — no SQL import required.
+5. Launch your server — no SQL import required.

 ---